sourcegraph/about/content/blogposts/2024/local-code-completion-with-ollama-and-cody.md

 ollama pull codellama
 ```

-You can also download a model from a specific version by specifying the version number:
+You can also download a model from a specific version by specifying the parameter size:

 ```bash
 ollama pull codellama:7b